Fire Safety · 2–5 min talk

 Ask the Crew

-- Is a fire watch required for this task?
+• Is a hot work permit required for this task?